 Welcome!
-I am an assistant professor of politics at Pomona College and a nonresident fellow at the Harvard Kennedy School Ash Center for Democratic Governance and Innovation.
-I also served as a commissioner on the 2020 Citizens Redistricting Commission for the state of California, which successfully redrew district lines for Congress, the state legislature and the board of equalization.
+I am an award winning political scientist and assistant professor of politics at Pomona College.
+I serve as a commissioner on the 2020 Citizens Redistricting Commission for the state of California, which successfully redrew district lines for Congress, the state legislature and the board of equalization.
+I am currently an appointed member of the Los Angeles County Governance Reform Taskforce implementing a once in a century reform approved by voters in 2024, Measure G.

 My analysis of politics and elections has been featured in The Washington Post, The New York Times, CNN, NPR, Bloomberg, Politico, The Guardian, Vox, The Los Angeles Times, NBC News, The HuffPost and many more.
 In a voting rights case before the California Supreme Court, I coauthored an amicus brief that summarizes empirical research on the benefits of maximizing the voting strength of historically excluded communities.